Warnings: mild gore/horror.

 “You’ll have to be more specific,” Wei Wuxian replied.

 Jiang Yanli’s hand left Jin Ling’s leg.
 She rested it atop the sheets instead, digging her nails into it almost to the point of tearing.
-“Tell me why you killed him.”
+“Tell me why you killed him,” she ordered, yet her voice was not assured.

 Wei Wuxian looked at the burning candle until he knew his sight would carry a grey spot in the shape of it.
 He touched with his fingers the rough length of the bamboo flute and imagined—remembered—Chenqing’s smooth and cold side; the feel of it in his hand as Wen Ning brought destruction to the men and women around him, as he faced Jin Zixuan with hatred and was met instead with love.